tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

     Now this Trivet is very special; only a few Blacksmiths know how to make such a thing.
-    Because whatever you brew upon it, however little tea you have; in fact, no matter if you are only boiling hay, that brew will nourish and cheer you throughout, and you will not feel the lack of a meal.
+    Because whatever you brew upon it, however little tea you have - in fact, no matter if you are only boiling hay - that brew will nourish and cheer you throughout.
+You do not feel the lack of a meal.

 Camping
 -------